aaqifshafi/aaqifshafi/README.md

 I'm a dedicated Software Engineer with a passion for creating efficient, scalable, and user-friendly applications.
 My expertise spans both front-end and back-end technologies, and I'm always eager to expand my skill set.

 - 🔭 Currently developing: [Gistr](https://gistr.so/)
-- 🌱 Learning: DevOps methodologies and practices
+- 🌱 Learning: Exploring Rust
 - 💬 Open to discussions on: Web3 technologies and AI
-- ⚡ Coding philosophy: Tabs over spaces

 ---